 - You can add a credit card with a Suica balance by tapping Credit or Prepaid Card in Wallet.
 Only the credit card will be added to Apple Pay.
 The Suica card cannot be added, and the balance of the Suica card remains on the plastic credit card.

 JR East View Cards are combination credit card/Suica card.
 When adding a combination card to Apple Pay only the credit card portion is added.

 - Certain Suica cards (like Student Commuter Suica cards) might need to be verified before you can add them to Apple Pay.
 For additional functionality of Suica cards in Apple Pay, download and register within the Suica app on your iPhone.

+Be aware that Suica App is Japanese only.
+Go to my Suica App guide page for English language help.
 Student Commuter cards are complicated because Apple Pay Commuter Suica purchase and renewal requires a credit card and 18 is legal age for credit cards.
-Student can work around this with using a JCB Line pre-paid card in Suica App.
+Student can work around the no-credit card problem with using a JCB Line pre-paid card registered in Suica App.
 The student verification process is explained in Japanese here.